-PPC or pay-per-click advertising is a hugely popular method of marketing products and services online.
-By using a PPC approach, marketers are only charged when a prospective customer clicks on their content.
-PPC advertising has become the preferred method of marketing on search engine results pages.
+PPC, or pay-per-click advertising, is a hugely popular method of marketing products and services online.
+Using a PPC approach, marketers are only charged when prospective customers click on their content.
+PPC advertising has become the preferred marketing method on search engine results pages.

 Even though the social media marketing niche has broken into the mainstream, PPC advertising will remain a major part of digital marketing strategies for years to come.

 On average, PPC specialists can earn about $58K annually in the United States.
 On the high end, PPC digital marketing professionals can make upwards of $80K per year.

 Accelerate your Digital Marketing career with Pathstream